|You Are Here.|

 |Written by Paul D. Race for Family Garden Trains(tm) and Garden Train Store (tm)|

-A Note about "Buyer's Guides" We post these descriptions to help you make informed decisions and to learn what is available, even if the suppliers we usually recommend have a short supply.
+A Note about Product Availability We post these descriptions to help you make informed decisions and to learn what is available, even if the suppliers we usually recommend have a short supply.
 In some cases, we will allow a description to remain on line, even without a supplier link, if we have reason to believe that the product will become available again later.
-If you want a particular product, but we have no supplier button or the supplier's page says they are sold out, let us know, and we'll try to help you find one elsewhere.
+If you want a particular product, but we have no supplier button or the supplier's page says they are sold out, let us know, and we'll recommend a substitute or try to help you find one elsewhere.
 We apologize if this causes you any inconvenience or confusion.

 For more detailed information about why model trains and related products seem to "come and go" and why I have stopped listing prices for products, please see my article "About Pricing and Availability."

 Note about Suppliers: While we try to help you get the products you want by recommending good products from suppliers with a good record of customer service, all transactions between you and the supplier you chose to provide your trains or other purchases are governed by the published policies on the supplier's web site.
 So please print off any order confirmation screens and save copies of invoices, etc., so you can contact the appropriate supplier should any problems occur.
 (They almost never do, but you want to be on the safe side.)

 About "Beginning" Piko Structures The first several Piko structures listed below use essentially the same basic components and construction, so if you start, say with the smallest "Gingerbread" house, then move on to the churches, stores, or schoolhouses, you'll be able to apply any "lessons learned" as you progress.